Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 I love it.

-That's a t that's a terrific image, Bill.
+That's a terrific image, Bill.

 We don't pay for it.

-That we, by the way, have a more progressive tax system uh than than Europe.
+We, by the way, have a more progressive tax system than Europe, than places we think of as socialist basket cases.

-And the only reason which Bill alluded to that we can do that is because interest rates are extremely low.
+And the only reason, which Bill alluded to, that we can do that is because interest rates are extremely low.

-So we can basically I mean, if you think about uh what uh Ben Bernanke's been doing with the quantitative easing, where basically America is buying 70% of its own debt.
+So we can basically, I mean, if you think about what Ben Bernanke's been doing with the quantitative easing, where basically America is buying 70% of its own debt, Greece can't do that.

-Greece can't do that.
+Spain can't do that.

 Spain doesn't print its own currency.